Samsung chief Lee arrested in corruption investigation

 Both Park and Choi have denied wrongdoing.

-Prosecutors accused Samsung of paying bribes totalling 43 billion won (US$37.74 million) to organizations linked to Choi to secure the government's backing for a merger of two Samsung units.
+They accused Samsung of paying bribes totaling 43 billion won (US$37.74 million) to organizations linked to Choi to secure the government's backing for a merger of two Samsung units.

 That funding includes Samsung's sponsorship of the equestrian career of Choi's daughter, who is in detention in Denmark, having been on a South Korean wanted list.

-If the decision is upheld by the Constitutional Court, she will become South Korea's first democratically elected leader to be forced from office early.
+If parliament's impeachment is upheld by the Constitutional Court, Park will become South Korea's first democratically elected leader to be forced from office early.

-Park remains in office but stripped of her powers while the Constitutional Court decides whether to uphold her impeachment by parliament.
+Park remains in office but stripped of her powers while she awaits the Constitutional Court's decision.

 "This is a painful event for Vice Chairman Lee," said Kim Sang-jo, a shareholder activist and economics professor at Hansung University who was questioned by the special prosecutor as a witness in the probe.